 Canada geese (Branta canadensis) are among the most familiar birds in Washington.
-They are a source of recreation for bird watchers and hunters and symbolize nature for many people.
-No one can miss the clear honking call of Canada geese when they fly overhead in their V-shaped formation.
+Its tough to ignore the clear honking call of Canada geese when they fly overhead in their V-shaped formation.

-Populations of resident Canada geese have dramatically increased over the past 25 years, particularly in urban areas where there are few predators, prohibitions on hunting, and a dependable year-round supply of food and water.
+Populations of resident Canada geese have dramatically increased over the past 25 years, particularly in urban areas where there are few predators and a dependable year-round supply of food and water.

 Facts About Washington State Canada Geese

 - Canada geese graze while walking on land, and feed on submerged aquatic vegetation by reaching under the water with their long necks.

 - Wild food plants include pondweed, bulrush, sedge, cattail, horsetail, clover, and grass; agricultural crops include alfalfa, corn, millet, rye, barley, oats, and wheat.
 Geese also eat some insects, snails, and tadpoles, probably incidentally.

 - Canada geese nest in areas that are surrounded by or close to water (Fig. 2).

 - Nest sites vary widely and include the shores of cattail and bulrush marshes, the bases of trees, the tops of muskrat lodges and haystacks, and unoccupied nests of eagles, herons, and ospreys.
 Nests have produced successful broods of geese and ospreys in the same year.

 - Other nest sites include planter boxes and nesting structures provided specifically for geese.